ldaniels528/experiment/README.md

          ,,,,,
          (o o)
 -----oOOo-(_)-oOOo-----
-You can executes multi-line queries here like:

-SELECT Symbol, Name, Sector, Industry, LastSale, MarketCap, `Summary Quote` FROM './companylist.csv' WHERE Sector = 'Basic Industries'
-LIMIT 5;

 Using UNIXCommandPrompt for input.
 ```

 From here you can input statements and queries.
-Just remember to end this with a semi-colon (;).
+*NOTE*: Just remember, queries are execute after a blank line is entered.

 <a name="sdk"></a>
 ### Qwery SDK